Bealby/product-landing-page/README.md

 details are provided within a ‘Tab’ feature for desktop and an ‘Accordion’ feature for mobile.

-The tab feature allows for users to choose their particular interest, whether it be
+The 'Tab' feature allows for users to choose their particular interest, whether it be
 ‘Product Benefits’ or ‘Bike Spec’, without being navigated to different sections of the page.
 It